reidmorrison/semantic_logger/docs/custom_appenders.md

 layout: default
 ---

-## Write your own Custom Appender
+## Custom Appender

-To write your own appender it should meet the following requirements:
+To write your own log appender it should meet the following requirements:

-* Inherit from `SemanticLogger::Base`
+* Inherit from `SemanticLogger::Subscriber`
 * In the initializer connect to the resource being logged to
 * Implement #log(log) which needs to write to the relevant resource
 * Implement #flush if the resource can be flushed